johnsonjh/fl256/README.md

-    disclaims all copyright monopoly interest which may be assigned automatically, or otherwise made available to the `float256` authors by way of local legislation, international law, treaty, convention, or agreement, with equivalent force and effect of the [Unlicense](https://unlicense.org).
+    disclaims all copyright monopoly interest which may be assigned automatically, or otherwise made available to the `float256` authors by way of local legislation, international law, treaty, convention, or agreement, with equivalent force and effect of the [Unlicense](https://unlicense.org), such as the [CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/) or [WTFPLv2](https://wtfpl2.com/).

 ## Licensing